-The legal profession, much like all other aspects of society, has been greatly-impacted by rapid technological advances now at the fingertips of most practicing lawyers.
-In lockstep with those high-tech, career-enhancement tools, stand the better legal recruiters, or headhunters, as they expertly assist talented law professionals throughout the entire search and placement process.
+The legal profession, much like all other aspects of society, has been greatly impacted by rapid technological advances now at the fingertips of most practicing lawyers.
+In conjunction with those high-tech, career-enhancement tools, stand the superior legal recruiters, or headhunters, as they expertly assist talented law professionals throughout the entire search and placement process.
 In this article, we’ll explore the different recruitment tools available to legal recruiters and task-specific solutions available for each area of practice.

 Today’s World of Legal Recruitment Starts with Advanced Technology